 Practice Areas

-Six practice areas, shaped by more than two decades of work across Austria, Liechtenstein, Switzerland, and the wider EU.
+Six practice areas, shaped by more than two decades of work across Austria, Liechtenstein, Switzerland and the wider EU, The Middle East and the Far East.
 The boundaries between them are deliberately porous — most mandates draw on several at once.
 Each area below sets out the scope, the typical matters, and where the work tends to cross borders.

 Corporate & Commercial